Home

 Meeting Information

-Normally, we meet on the last Wednesday of each month at 7 PM at
+Normally, we meet on the last Wednesday of each month.

 Legal Disclaimer: Any opinions expressed by members or by presenters attending the meeting are based upon their own experiences.
 They are general in nature and should not be taken as recommendations or as a substitute for those recommendations by your physician or health care provider.